HerodotusDev/L2-indexer/README.md

 # OP Stack Indexer

-**This repo implements an indexer who's role is to watch for OP Stack events emitted on Ethereum and index the Output Roots into a database for querying later -- providing example for Optimism, Base, Zora chain**
+**This repo implements an indexer whose role is to watch for OP Stack events emitted on Ethereum and index the Output Roots into a database for querying later -- providing examples for Optimism, Base, Zora chain**

 ### Architecture